black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 49
 Inside your cat object, add a new property.
 The key should be name and the value should be the string "Whiskers".

+# Step 50
+Add a new property with a key of "Number of legs" and value of 4 to the cat object.